-Animal caretakers care for the needs of animals.
-They feed, water, groom, bathe, and exercise pets and other nonfarm animals.
+An animal caretaker is someone who cares for the needs of animals.
+They feed, water, groom, bathe, and exercise pets and other non-farm animals.
 Job tasks vary by position and place of work.
 They work in a variety of settings, including kennels, zoos, stables, animal shelters, pet stores, veterinary clinics, and aquariums.
-Some of the work may be physically or emotionally demanding, and the number of work-related injuries and illnesses is higher than the national average.
+Some of the work may be physically and emotionally demanding.

 What does an Animal Caretaker do?

 Animal caretakers train, feed, groom, and exercise animals.
-They also clean, disinfect, and repair the animals' cages.
+They also clean, disinfect, and repair the animals cages.
 They play with the animals, provide companionship, and observe behavioural changes that could indicate illness or injury.
-Boarding kennels, pet stores, animal shelters, rescue leagues, veterinary hospitals and clinics, stables, laboratories, aquariums and natural aquatic habitats, and zoological parks all house animals and employ animal caretakers.
+Boarding kennels, pet stores, animal shelters, rescue leagues, veterinary hospitals and clinics, stables, laboratories, aquariums, natural aquatic habitats, and zoological parks all house animals and employ animal caretakers.
 Animal caretakers typically do the following:

 - Feed and give water to animals

 - Clean equipment and the living spaces of animals

 - Monitor animals and record information such as their diet, physical condition, and behaviour

 - Examine animals for signs of illness or injury